Koatty/koatty_core/docs/api/koatty_core.koatty.listen.md

 listening and start server

 Since Koa.listen returns an http.Server type, the return value must be defined as 'any' type here.
-When calling, note that Koatty.listen returns a NativeServer, such as http/https Server or grpcServer or Websocket
+When calling, note that Koatty.listen returns a NativeServer: http/https Server or grpcServer or Websocket

 **Signature:**